-The inclusion of gender concerns in the WEF Nexus approach shows us how women's work currently facilitates access to water and energy for small-scale agriculture, productive enterprises, and household uses in rural developing countries, while policies to improve women's access to (pumped) water and modern energy sources can support increased production of food, economic development and women's empowerment.
-The analysis of the roles and contributions of women and men in the water, energy and food sectors helps in understanding the importance of women food producers, yet at the 4 same time their exclusion from rights to own and control critical factors of production (Kelkar et al., 2017).
-This analysis highlights the need for gender sensitivity in the design and management of WEF Nexus actions.
-Inadequate attention is currently being paid to reducing gender imbalances in household decision-making related to WEF matters (e.g., agricultural practices, water use, cooking fuel) (Nathan et al., 2018, forthcoming), but gender considerations are beginning to be systematically included in the WEF Nexus work of some organizations, such as the Commonwealth Scientific and Industrial Research Organization.
-CSIRO, 2017).
+The inclusion of gender concerns in the WEF Nexus nexus shows us how demand on women's work and time in agriculture, enterprises, and household facilitates access to water and energy, and in turn women's increased access to water and energy leads to their participation in production of food and manifestation of their agency.
+Such an analysis of the roles and contributions of women and men to the water, energy and food sectors helps in understanding the complex interrelationship between women food producers, with their large scale role in agriculture and collection of water and fuel, yet at the same time their exclusion from access to ownership and control rights to critical factors of production (Kelkar et al, 2017), and the need for gender sensitivity in the design and management of WEF action, in particular in development transitions.

-Status of implementation of the WEF-Nexus Approach
+Status of Implementation of the WEF-Nexus Approach

-Due to its importance in achieving both the SDGs and the Paris Agreement, the WEF Nexus approach has recently received increased attention in international initiatives (e.g., SEforAll and the World Economic Forum) as well as support from the research/ academic sector, governments, the private sector and international development partners.
+Due to its importance in achieving both the SDGs and the Paris Agreement, the WEF Nexus approach has recently received increasing attention in international initiatives (e.g. SE4All, World Economic Forum) as well as support from the research/academic sector (e.g. IFPRI, DIE, SEI), governments (e.g. German Development Cooperation), the private sector (e.g. WBCSD, AB InBev, Royal Dutch Shell, Coca Cola), and international development partners (e.g. WWF, REEEP, IUCN, OFID, IRENA, UNESCWA, FAO, EC, UNECE).